TuragaLab/DECODE/README.md

     conda install -c turagalab -c pytorch -c conda-forge decode

+*Note:* Python 3.6 users will need to add importlib_resources at the end of the above command.

 ### Updating
  Please execute the following command in your terminal/Anaconda prompt or do it via the Anaconda Navigator GUI.